-With so much uncertainty about the Corona Virus, when we will be able to socialize again, when things will return to ‘normal’? etc., there is not a lot of joy right now.
+With so much uncertainty about the Coronavirus, when we will be able to socialize again, when things will return to ‘normal’? etc., there is not a lot of joy right now.
 We all have to find ways to try to cope, and we at NEXT hope that we have been helpful by utilizing our wonderful volunteers to make check-in calls to all of our members, running to the store and pharmacy for many of you, and waiving our membership fees so that any senior that lives in District 2 or 3 can get help when they need it.

 I am missing my new granddaughter so much, so I welcome daily photos and facetime sessions with her.
 These photos lift my spirits, and I share them with you because there’s nothing cuter than a sweet baby to make you smile.
 I hope to see her soon!